 We continue to closely monitor developments related to the COVID-19 pandemic, which has negatively impacted us in certain respects.
-At this time, it continues to not be possible to estimate the severity or duration of the pandemic, including the severity, duration and frequency of any additional "waves" of the pandemic or the efficacy of any therapeutic treatments and vaccines for COVID-19, including their efficacy with respect to variants of COVID-19 that have emerged or could emerge in the future.
-It is likewise not possible to predict or estimate the longer-term effects of the pandemic, or any actions taken to contain or address the pandemic, on the economy at large and on our business, financial condition, results of operations and prospects, including the impact on our investment portfolio and our ratings, or the need for us in the future to revisit or revise aspects of our business model or targets previously provided to the markets.
-See "Business - Regulation," "Risk Factors - Risks Related to Our Business - The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations, including our capitalization and liquidity" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends - COVID-19 Pandemic" included in our 2020 Annual Report, as well as "- Investments - Current Environment - Selected Sector Investments," "- Investments - Mortgage Loans - Loan Modifications Related to the COVID-19 Pandemic" and Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements.
+At this time, it continues to not be possible to estimate (i) the severity or duration of the pandemic, including the severity, duration and frequency of any additional "waves" or emerging variants of COVID-19 or (ii) the efficacy or utilization of any therapeutic treatments and vaccines for COVID-19 or variants thereof.
+It likewise remains not possible to predict or estimate the longer-term effects of the pandemic, or any actions taken to contain or address the pandemic, on the economy at large and on our business, financial condition, results of operations and prospects, including the impact on our investment portfolio and our ratings, or the need for us in the future to revisit or revise any targets we may provide to the markets or any aspects of our business model.
+See "Business - Regulation," "Risk Factors - Risks Related to Our Business - The ongoing COVID-19 pandemic could materially adversely affect our business, financial condition and results of operations, including our capitalization and liquidity" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends - COVID-19 Pandemic" included in our 2021 Annual Report, as well as "- Investments - Current Environment - Selected Sector Investments," "- Investments - Mortgage Loans - Loan Modifications Related to the COVID-19 Pandemic" and Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements.